What are employment records?

 Payroll records

 Payroll records keep track of the rate paid to each employee, including the gross and net amounts before and after tax, as well as any additional deductions from the gross amount.
-Furthermore, any bonuses, penalties, allowances or incentive payments must also be recorded here.
+Any bonuses, penalties, allowances or incentive payments are also recorded.

 Time and wages records

-Employers need to keep records of hours worked for all their employees and contractors.
-Time records must include any extra loadings paid for overtime hours where applicable.
+Employers are generally required to maintain records of hours worked by employees and contractors, including details of any additional loadings paid for overtime hours where applicable.

 Good record-keeping practices help you identify payroll mistakes and monitor employee details.
-This will not only make your business more efficient, but also ensures you avoid fines in case you get audited.
+This may make your business more efficient, and ensure you have complete records if you are audited.

 Superannuation records